 Thinking of changing careers or taking a break from your current job?
 Learn how to write the perfect letter of resignation.

-Our guide to writing a resignation letter will provide you with the skills to help you leave your current employer, confident in the knowledge that you have done so on the best terms.
-This will help you maintain beneficial industry connections that may serve your career well in the future.
+This guide to writing a resignation letter will equip you with skills to leave your current position in a professional manner.
+Ensuring that you leave a company on the best terms possible is crucial for maintaining industry connections that could benefit you in the future.

 Table of Contents